rlopez-seaslugs/rlopez-seaslugs/README.md

-I am a Comparative Biology PhD student at the American Museum of Natural History in the [Goodheart lab](https://www.goodheartlab.com/).
+Hi!!!
+I'm a Comparative Biology PhD student at the American Museum of Natural History in the [Goodheart lab](https://www.goodheartlab.com/).

 - ✨ I’m interested in the evolution of novelty in gastropod nudibranchs
 - 🌱 I’m currently learning genomics